alexander-kastil/az-cloud-native/demos/01-introduction/02-architecture/readme.md

 - Access & Management: API Management & Application Gateway
 - Real Time: Azure SignalR Service, Azure Web PubSub

-## Food App - A food delivery application
+## Food App - Architecture Overview

+The Food App is a food delivery application that is used to demonstrate the different Azure building blocks.
+It is a simple food delivery application that consists of the following components:

 ![food-app](_images/app.png)